Last Updated: 28 Feb 2018

 Contexts can be created within Squiz Matrix to allow you to construct multiple versions of single assets within the system.
-This enables the creation of multiple versions of pages within a Site and can be used in the construction of multi-lingual Sites, as well as mobile or internal versioYea mans of Sites.
+This enables the creation of multiple versions of pages within a Site that can be used in the construction of multi-lingual Sites, as well as mobile or internal versions of Sites.

 Multiple context Sites utilise the system’s Default Context and any number of user-created Alternate Contexts.
 In the figure below, a Standard Page asset has been created in four different language versions: an English version of the page acting as the Default Context and Alternate Contexts displaying the page in Japanese, French and Portuguese.

 These pages can cater to specific users through the use of Context Detection.
 In the example above, Conditions for Context Detection can be set so that a user whose browser language is set to French will automatically view the French version of the page.